Skrilltrax/Skrilltrax.dev/content/blog/centralized-dependency-management-using-gradle-version-catalogs.md

    ```kotlin
    enableFeaturePreview("VERSION_CATALOGS")
    ```
-   This is necessary to do because the version catalog is an experimental feature.
+   This is necessary to do because the version catalog is an experimental feature on Gradle 7.0.

 3. Now, we are all set to define our dependencies.
-To do that, create `libs.versions.toml` inside the root level Gradle directory.
+To do that, create a file named `libs.versions.toml` inside the `gradle/` directory.

    ```toml
    # gradle/libs.versions.toml